hivemq/hivemq-mqtt-client-dotnet/README.md

 [![Semantic Versions](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--versions-e10079.svg)](https://github.com/hivemq/hivemq-mqtt-client-dotnet/releases)
 [![License](https://img.shields.io/github/license/hivemq/hivemq-mqtt-client-dotnet)](https://github.com/hivemq/hivemq-mqtt-client-dotnet/blob/main/LICENSE)

 This .NET MQTT client was put together with love from the HiveMQ team but is still in BETA.
+As such some things may not work completely until it matures and although unlikely, APIs may change slightly before version 1.0.

 We'd appreciate any feedback you have.
 Happy MQTT adventures!

 </div>